-There are two main approaches to consider; the first lies within your personnel’s capabilities, and the second outsourcing.
+There are two main approaches to consider; the first lies within your personnel’s capabilities, and the second in outsourcing.
 Let’s break them down.

 1.Law Firm Capabilities